tsunami416604/azure-docs.hu-hu/articles/firewall/tutorial-hybrid-ps.md

 ### <a name="create-the-vpn-connections"></a>A VPN-kapcsolatok létrehozása

-Most létrehozhatja a VPN-kapcsolatokat a központi és a helyszíni átjárók között.
+Most már létrehozhatja a hub és a helyszíni átjárók közötti VPN-kapcsolatok

 #### <a name="get-the-vpn-gateways"></a>A VPN-átjárók lekérése